The Samsung Chromebook Plus just can’t get enough time in the spotlight.

 You can read more reviews and get more information about the Samsung Plus on amazon.

 Overall, this is excellent for us Chromies.
-To put bluntly and straightforward: more sales = more profit for Google = more resources allocated for Chromebooks = better experience.
+To put it bluntly and straightforward: more sales = more profit for Google = more resources allocated for Chromebooks = better experience.
 This is pretty much the same concept for every company nowadays, though.
 It’s just nice that Chromebooks may finally be breaking into the market.